 However, if you don’t currently use Wistia or if you want to go all-in on video SEO — we’ve got you covered.
 There are nine specific video SEO tips to consider when uploading, customizing, and embedding your videos.

-Enjoy this free video SEO checklist, and reap the benefits of a fully optimized video experience.
+Enjoy this free video SEO strategy checklist, and reap the benefits of a fully optimized video experience.
 We’ll highlight Wistia-specific video SEO features but also share general best practices to help you make the most of your video marketing assets.
 Let’s dive in!

 The name of your video is included as the video title in the structured data (example below), so make sure to rename your videos once they’ve been uploaded.